 A short introuction: I am a dotted inker or what's more oftenly reffered to as a stippling illustrator.
-My aim is to present a story in dotted ink within one frame, applying different perspectives and symbols to tell a tale which is multi-layered and can be read from multiple viewpoints.
+My aim is to present a story within one frame, applying different perspectives and symbols to tell a tale which is multi-layered and can be read from multiple viewpoints.
 My illustrations contain anywhere between 10 thousand and 150 thousand dots (approximately) and are mostly done on watercolour paper, on a surface area of roughly around 15 x 15cm.
 The motifs vary largely, but are mostly inspired by philosophy, psychology, mythology and stories in general.

 Born on the 11th of April 1992, I started drawing like any child does, very early and completely randomly.
 I remember the very first illustrative obsessions were studies of the Titanic, which I did when I was around 5.

 In my teenage years my obsessions turned to music, I started playing the guitar (and very little piano) which I played every day for around 8 years.
 Simultaneously I read a lot, mostly literal classics (and even then mostly Dostoevsky), and I started performing improv theater for a few years.

 When high school came to an end I enrolled in the Faculty of Design to study Visual Communications.
 There my love of illustration was fully reignited and I've been drawing now for the past 5 years every single day.